Skip to main content

 The EAC OGM is staffed by Grant Specialists who administer and monitor the use of all HAVA grant funds.
 The EAC Grant Specialists are responsible for conducting regular monitoring activities throughout the grant lifecycle, from disbursement to closeout.
 These activities include approving grant applications, reviewing financial and progress reports, reviewing and approving budget revisions, responding to grantee inquiries, providing technical assistance to grantees, and managing the closeout of grants.
 Grant Specialists may identify potential supplanting during regular monitoring activities.
 If so, the Grant Specialist will investigate further to determine if supplanting is a risk or has already occurred and if corrective action is needed, such as a collection for unallowed costs or additional technical training.

 Supplanting may also be identified during an audit of a grantee’s HAVA grants.
-The EAC Office of Inspector General (OIG) conducts annual audits of the states’ use of HAVA funding and selects which states to audit based on certain criteria including the last time an audit was conducted, noncompliance with grant requirements, and other risk factors.
+The EAC Office of Inspector General (OIG) conducts annual audits of a state's use of HAVA funding and selects which states to audit based on certain criteria including the last time an audit was conducted, noncompliance with grant requirements, and other risk factors.
 If the OIG determines that supplanting likely occurred, then the assigned Grant Specialist will work with the grantee to further investigate and identify the appropriate corrective action needed.
 When supplanting is confirmed, corrective action is usually a debt collection for unallowed costs and improvements to a state’s grants management policies to ensure supplanting does not happen in the future.

 Maintenance of Effort